 Approximate travel time: 5h 49min

-Iceland is home to many different species of bird.
+Iceland is home to many different species of birds.
 Some are migratory or only come to Iceland’s shores to nest, while others are settled on the island year-round.
 There are many fantastic places to see and photograph Iceland’s birdlife, but one of the most stunning is the Látrabjarg Peninsula.
 Located in the Westfjords, the nesting cliffs of Látrabjarg provide stunning views and opportunities to photograph Puffins and many other species of birds.
-The best time to see the Atlantic Puffin in Iceland is between May and August.
+The best time to see and take photos of the Atlantic Puffin in Iceland is between May and August.

 Distance from Reykjavik: 251 km